Yod Calculator

 Why Your Result May Differ From Another Calculator

 Different Yod calculators produce different answers for the same chart, and the disagreement is almost always about settings rather than math.
-Three things drive it.
-Orb tolerance is first: a calculator using 6° on the quincunx will flag patterns that a calculator using 2° will not.
-Second, some tools skip quincunxes entirely in their default aspect set, so the Yod cannot form no matter how close the geometry is.
-Third, body inclusion varies: this calculator includes the Ascendant but not the Midheaven, IC, Descendant, or lunar nodes, so tools that include those points will sometimes find Yods this one does not.
+Orb tolerance is first: a calculator using a wider quincunx orb will flag patterns that a stricter calculator will not.
+Second, some tools skip quincunxes in their default aspect set, so the Yod cannot form no matter how close the geometry is.
+Third, body inclusion varies: this calculator includes the Ascendant but not the Midheaven, IC, Descendant, or lunar nodes, so tools that include those points can sometimes find Yods this one does not.

 If this tool finds no Yod in a chart where another tool did, check which orbs and bodies the other calculator used.
 If this tool finds a Yod that a second tool missed, the same check applies in reverse.
 Pick one convention and stick with it rather than trying to reconcile tools with different defaults.